What are Teacup Dogs?

-Teacup dogs are miniaturized versions of larger breeds named for their size, as many of them are capable of fitting inside teacups.
+Teacup dogs are miniaturized versions of larger breeds named for their small size, as many of them are capable of fitting inside teacups.
 They are the smallest dogs in the world and are favored for their convenient size, cute puppy-like visage, and low need for exercise.
 However, there are some downsides to this type of dog, including health issues.

 Whether you’re considering purchasing a teacup dog breed or are just curious to know what they’re all about, you’ve come to the right place.
 From their origins to their characteristics, here’s everything you need to know about teacup dogs.